JuliaAI/MLJ.jl/doc/adding_new_models.md

 ## Models

-A *model* is an object storing hyperparameters associated with some machine learning algorithm, where "learning algorithm" is broadly interpreted.
-In MLJ, hyperparameters include configuration parameters, like the number of threads, which may not affect the final learning outcome.
+A *model* is an object storing hyper-parameters associated with some machine learning algorithm, where "learning algorithm" is broadly interpreted.
+In MLJ, hyper-parameters include configuration parameters, like the number of threads, which may not affect the final learning outcome.
 However, the logging level, `verbosity`, is excluded.

 The name of the Julia type associated with a model indicates the associated algorithm (e.g., `DecisionTreeClassifier`).
+The outcome of training a learning algorithm is here called a *fit-result*.
+For a linear model, for example, this would be the coefficients and intercept.

 The ultimate supertype of all models is `MLJ.Model`.

-Most models fall into one of two subtypes: `MLJ.Supervised` and `MLJ.Unsupervised`:
+Models defined outside of `MLJ` will fall into one of two subtypes: `MLJ.Supervised` and `MLJ.Unsupervised`:

 ````julia